sumy-taras/observable-function/README.md

 # observable-function

-This module has wrapper which makes any function to observable and allows to control the params passed to function and the result of performing.
+Wraps the function and makes it observable what allows to control the params passed to function and the result of performing.

 ## Install